 There are active WMU and Brotherhood organizations at Mt.
 Ruhama which promotes both home and foreign missions.
 A Church missions committee is selected each year to survey needs and recommend missions projects.
 Some of the missions projects supported by Mt.
 Ruhama include: New York, West Virginia and International trips to Brazil, Guatamala, Russia, Belize and China.
 Home missions trips include: Mississippi, Alabama, New York, Oklahoma, Tennessee, North Carolina and Vermont.

 Mt Ruhama also began an after school tutoring program for kindergarten thru grade 6.
 This also includes a summer program and camp.
-The program cares for students from Balls Creek and Maiden.
+The program cares for students from Balls Creek and Maiden community.